opnfv/functest/docs/userguide/index.rst

  |             |                    |             |
  +-------------+                    +-------------+

-This scenario is similar to the previous one but it uses cloud-init (nova metadata service) instead of floating IPs and SSH connection.
-When the second VM boots it will execute the script automatically and the ping will be detected capturing periodically the output in the console-log of the second VM.
+When the second VM boots it will execute the script passed as userdata automatically and the ping will be detected capturing periodically the output in the console-log of the second VM.

 Tempest